 - 5. Specify when to block keywords and services: - Days to Block.
 Select the check box for each day that you want to block the keywords, or select the Every Day check box, which automatically selects the check boxes for all days. - Time of Day to Block.
 Select a start and end time in 24-hour format, or select the All Day check box for 24-hour blocking. - 6.
-Click the Apply button.
+Select your time zone from the menu.